cjsayers/cjsayers.github.io/cv.md

 * * *

 ## Politecnico di Milano
+### Research Fellow
 ### 2020 - present

 <p align="left">
   <img width="100" height="100" src="/images/polimi.jpg">
 </p>

-I am currently Research fellow in the [Ultrafast Spectroscopy group](https://www.femtosecond.fisi.polimi.it/) at Politecnico di Milano where we use ultrafast optical spectroscopy to investigate the electron and phonon dynamics of 2D materials and their heterostructures.
+I am currently Research Fellow in the [Ultrafast Spectroscopy group](https://www.femtosecond.fisi.polimi.it/) at Politecnico di Milano where we use femtosecond laser pulses to probe the electron and phonon dynamics of 2D materials and their heterostructures.

 ## University of Bath
 ### PhD